-As you recall, the book value of the company is essentially the Total Shareholder Equity line in the balance sheet.
-Price to Book Value Ratio therefore indicates the multiple that the market is willing to pay for the accumulated Equity in the company.
+As you recall, the book value of a company is essentially the Total Shareholder Equity line on the balance sheet.
+Price to Book Value Ratio, therefore, indicates the multiple that the market is willing to pay for the accumulated Equity in the company.

 The book value of a company is equivalent to the Net Worth calculation as Book Value = Assets – Liabilities.
-Therefore price/book ratio is an indicator of the investor interest in paying up for the companies equity.
+Therefore price/book ratio is an indicator of the investor’s interest in paying up for the company’s equity.